-Now, on to the album that Frank Sinatra’s masterpiece from above lost to at the 10th Grammy Awards that year: Sgt.
+Now, on to the album that Frank Sinatra’s masterpiece above lost to at the 10th Grammy Awards that year: Sgt.
 Pepper’s Lonely Heart Band.
-The Beatles have a heap of albums to choose from, but its alter-ego record, which follows the life of Sgt.
-Pepper, indubitably features some of the best and most innovative music of its time, proving that pop music could also be regarded as high art.
+The Beatles have a heap of albums to choose from, but the group’s alter-ego record, which follows the life of Sgt.
+Pepper, indisputably features some of the best and most innovative music of its time, proving that pop music could also be regarded as high art.
 To this day, Sgt.
 Pepper’s sits on top of Rolling Stone’s greatest albums of all time.

 Miles Davis is one of the most acclaimed and influential jazz musicians and composers in the history of the genre.
-Although Kind of Blue is the most iconic in his catalog, the jazz-rock fusion album, Bitches Brew, is one of my (the author’s) favorites to this day.
-His trumpeteering talent and innovative ear shine through on every track.
-More so, it puts forth a new sense of improvisation and a clear-cut example of how one expresses one’s inner emotions musically.
+Although Kind of Blue is the most iconic in his catalog, the jazz-rock fusion album, Bitches Brew, is one of my own favorites to this day.
+His trumpet talent and innovative ear shine through on every track.
+More so, it puts forth a new sense of improvisation and a clear-cut example of how one expresses one’s emotions musically.

 Bob Marley is one of our favorites here at The Manual because his music is a versatile choice for shaving, barbecuing, or even chowing down at the dinner table, among other settings.
 Classic, timeless Marley melodies are littered throughout the tracklist, highlighted by “Is This Love,” “Three Little Birds,” “One Love,” “I Shot the Sheriff” — you get the gist.
 This is a collection of Marley and the Wailers’ that has persisted and is a mainstay choice for both reggae and music lovers alike.